-It is important to note that while the other analyses in this plan measure impact or future demand on services (like potable water supply) with the assumption of the highest intensity or density of the land, the potential number of units estimated for these parcels was measured conservatively, using the lower density in the range permitted by the land use designation.
+It is important to note that while the other analyses in this plan focused on measuring impact or future demand on services (like potable water supply) always assume the highest intensity or density of the land, in this case, the potential number of units for the parcels was measured conservatively.
 It is the City's practice to reserve the highest density allowed in the land use designation for incentive programs focused on specific community benefits, such as the provision of workforce housing units, as stipulated in the land development regulations.

 For example, the Commercial Core land use designation allows up to 100 du/acres; however, generally, 30 du/acres is currently the maximum permitted under the implementing zoning, without using an incentive program.
 This analysis assumed the base density for two reasons: to identify a conservative scenario for meeting future housing needs and to determine whether incentive programs will continue to be needed.